Additel-Code/Additel-Device-Communication/Network/network.md

 s.connect((ip_address, port))
 ```

 4) Once you get the socket set up, you need to write some data to it.
 Network Commands will be sent with a command structure called SCPI.
 SCPI looks like this: `MEAS:PRES1?\r\n`.
 It consists of several segments separated by colons that describe what an operation does (in this case, `MEAS:PRES1` measures pressure from Sensor 1).
 Commands asking for information are followed by a `?` indicating they are a query.
-Paramaters are separarated from the command and other paramaters by a space.
+Paramaters are separarated from the command and other paramaters by a comma.
 Finally, the command terminates with `\r\n`.

 ```python
 # send the command we want to send, in bytes